If you want to find out more about the Earth Skills Network then fill in our contact form.

 The Earth Skills Network seeks to partner trained business mentors from industry with protected area managers, offering insights and training from the corporate world to help sites meet some of their daily organisational challenges.

 Earthwatch, UNESCO and IUCN are working together with the corporate sector to apply business skills to support natural protected areas.
-In 2015, up to sixprotected areas will benefit from the input of business planning guidance, personal skills development and support for the duration of one year.
+In 2017, up to six protected areas will benefit from the input of business planning guidance, personal skills development and support for the duration of one year.
 Business mentors will work with three of your staff to address the specific organisational management challenges you face, supporting your site to develop a more strategic approach to planning.

 Kishore Rao - Director World Heritage Centre

 The Earth Skills Network is the evolution of the successful Business Skills for World Sites Heritage programme which ran between 2009 and 2013 in partnership with Royal Dutch Shell and UNESCO.
-Across both programmes, Earthwatch has trained 33 business mentors who were paired with 33 UNESCO World Heritage Sites or Sites working towards World Heritage Site status.
-This equates to 96 site staff trained in business skills.
+Across both programmes, Earthwatch has trained 45 business mentors who were paired with 42 UNESCO World Heritage Sites or protected area organisations.
+This equates to 130 site staff trained in business skills.

 Find out more about the successes and impacts of the programme